AyonzOnTop/Decision-Tree-classifier-implementation/README.md

 ## Implementation

-The code shows the implementation of Decision tree model
+The code shows the implementation of Decision tree model to make prediction and also the accuracy of the model